undernewmanagement/3cosystem/README.md

 # INSTALLATION

-This process is the same for development and production.

-You should provision your production environment using [azure-utils](https://bitbucket.org/unmgmt/azure-utils/) script repo.

-**NOTE** you should also provision a development database as well.

   1. Provision Postgres database with Postgis Extensions.
 You can do that using the shell scripts from the azure-utils repo. `pg-create-database-and-user.sh`